jackgcrawford/jackcrawford/_pages/about.md

 ---
 permalink: /
-title: "Economic Affairs and Transport Specialist in Asia-Pacific"
+title: "Economic Affairs and Transport Specialist in Asia-Pacific <br/> About"
 author_profile: true
 redirect_from:
   - /about/